bootc/puppet-in-docker/README.md

 ## Maintainers

-This repository is maintained by: Gareth Rushgrove <gareth@puppet.com>.
+This repository is maintained by: Chris Boot <bootc@bootc.net> based on work by Gareth Rushgrove <gareth@puppet.com>.

 Individual images may have separate maintainers as mentioned in the relevant Dockerfiles.